-Twenty-three years later I met a ferocious Zen master who carried a Zen stick made out of her words.
+Twenty-five years later, I met a ferocious Zen master who carried a Zen stick made out of her words.
 Her name was Deeksha.
 Deeksha was the boss, the mom, the coordinator of the Vrindavan kitchen in the ashram.

-Deeksha was known for her passion, energy and insults as well as being extremely capable of organizing work.
+Deeksha was known for her passion, energy, and insults as well as being extremely capable of organizing work.
 She was also one of the most generous people in the ashram, often using her personal money to come to the aid of her friends and workers.
 But no one wanted to be called on the carpet by Deeksha.
-One day you could be leading a crew of carpenters working on building bookshelves for Osho’s library and the next day you could be banished to the bakery that was offsite and away from the ashram.
+One day you could be leading a crew of carpenters working on building bookshelves for Osho’s library; the next day you could be banished to the offsite bakery away from the ashram.

 When I left Buddha Hall, someone had been summoned to find Purushottama and bring him to Deeksha.
-I knew what awaited me but there was a calm easy feeling that accompanied my walk.
-I remember that she was standing with her back to the kitchen wall and she let fly all of her quivers.
-She was extremely animated and I have no idea what she said, but what I remember was that it was as if love was pouring from her in what would look like to an onlooker as anger.
+I knew what awaited me but there was a calm, easy feeling that accompanied my walk.
+I remember that she was standing with her back to the kitchen wall and she let fly all of her arrows.
+She was extremely animated and I have no idea what she said, but what I remember is this: it was as if love was pouring from her in what would look like anger to an onlooker.
 The energy that issued forth just washed over and through and yet didn’t touch me.
 I was a witness to a raging Zen master but inside was the same peace that I had left Buddha Hall with.
-From that moment I knew it was possible to be in the marketplace but not of the marketplace.
+From that moment, I knew it was possible to be in the marketplace but not of the marketplace.
 I remained untouched.

-Years after we had left Poona and even after the Ranch had closed I would think about Deeksha and feel some regret that she had not had a Deeksha like I had.
+Years after we had left Poona and even after the Ranch had closed, I would think about Deeksha and feel some regret that she had not had a Deeksha like I had.
 Deeksha offered me an opportunity that no one else in the ashram could.
-It was easy to see why Osho gave her so much freedom and so much responsibility.
-In his Buddhafield even the wildest, fiercest expressions were love.
+It is easy to see why Osho gave her so much freedom and so much responsibility.
+In his Buddhafield, even the wildest, fiercest expressions were love.